RickStrahl/Westwind.AspnetCore.LiveReload/README.md

     "WebSocketUrl": "/__livereload",
     "WebSocketHost":null,
     "FolderToMonitor": "~/"
+    // ... more options
   }
 }
 ```

-There are also two event handlers that have to be set in code.
+There are two event handlers that have to be set in the `Startup.cs` initialization code.

-Here are the available settings:
+Here are the available configuration settings:

 * **LiveReloadEnabled**
 If this flag is false live reload has no impact as it simply passes through requests.